Robert DePugh: Life and career

 DePugh was born in Independence, Missouri, where his father served as deputy sheriff.
 He enlisted in the United States Army during World War II, but he was dismissed for nervousness and depression.
 He attended Kansas State University for a few months before dropping out.
 DePugh founded a veterinary drug firm in 1953 that folded in 1956.
 He enrolled at Washburn University briefly, then started BioLab, another veterinary drug firm, in Norborne, Missouri, which was more successful.
 In addition to veterinary products, the company produces a malt-flavored ultra-compact storage food for humans called Minuteman Survival Tabs.
 Some 45 years later, this product is still used in survivalist circles.
 He became a member of the John Birch Society, and according to a biography he was influenced by the House Un-American Activities Committee.

-DePugh published a 10-page pamphlet on guerilla warfare via the Minutemen in 1961.
+DePugh published a 10-page pamphlet on guerrilla warfare via the Minutemen in 1961.
 The Minutemen's newsletter was called On Target.
 He was a founder of the Patriotic Party in 1966.

 In 1966, DePugh was arrested on federal weapons charges, which were later dismissed.
 Their offices were bombed in 1967, and DePugh resigned from the Minutemen in 1967.
 In February 1968, he was indicted by a federal grand jury in Seattle, Washington for conspiracy to commit bank robbery.
 Also in 1968, he was arrested for violation of federal firearms laws.
 He skipped bail and went underground for over a year until he was caught in 1969 in Truth or Consequences, New Mexico.
-He was convicted in 1970 and released from prison in May 1973.
+He was convicted of federal firearm violations in 1970, and sentenced to 10 years in prison.
+DePugh was released on parole in May 1973, having served about six years.
 DePugh later wrote an anti-communist quasi-survivalist manual, Can You Survive?, and was associated briefly with Liberty Lobby.